-I wondered what kind of emergency came up at a pet hospital that the on-call vet couldn’t handle.
-Or maybe she was the on-call vet.
+I wondered what kind of emergency came up at a pet hospital that required the technician and not the actual veterinarian.

-“Oh…well… he’s really not equipped.”
 Was that light mist on her forehead perspiration?
-I wondered as she continued.
-“I’d feel better if I were there.”
+I wondered.

 “Why?
 Don’t you want me to take you?
-Especially if you’re in a hurry,” Sean said, a slight frown on his handsome face.
+Especially, if you’re in a hurry,” Sean said, a slight frown on his handsome face.

 “I-I-I know this is work for you.
-I’ll be fine.”
+I’ll be fine,” Cynthia said.

-After a brief hesitation, she finally relented.
-“Okay.
+After a brief hesitation, she relented.
+“Fine.
 I don’t have time to argue with you.”
-She kissed him on the cheek and scurried out the door.
+She brushed her lips against his cheek and scurried out the door.

 Wow, was all I could think.
 And if he believed her story, then I had a bridge I’d build and sell him.

-After she left, the air around us was a little tense: I diverted my eyes, not wanting to look at him, since his wife had humiliated him for the second time this evening.
+With her gone, the air around us was tense.
+I diverted my eyes, not wanting to look at him, since his wife had humiliated him for the second time this evening.

-Across the room, Michele was in the corner still on the phone.
+Across the room, Michele was in the corner still on her cell.
 She was smiling and twirling her hair.
 Ben must have been reminding her how good it was to be married.
-I knew she would be ready to get home soon, and though I was happy for her, I had to admit that I was a little envious.
+I knew she would be ready to get home soon, and though I was happy for her, I had to admit I was a little envious.

-“So, would you like to dance?”
-Sean politely asked, cutting right through my thoughts.
+“Would you like to dance?”
+Sean’s smooth baritone cut through my thoughts.

 I was stunned by his question, so it took me a second to answer.
-They were playing the Isley Brother’s “Spend the Night,” which happened to be one of my favorites.
+But, they were playing The Isley Brothers’ “Spend the Night,” which happened to be one of my favorites.

-My heart went from 0 to 60 as he took my hand and led me to the dance floor.
+My heart went from zero to sixty when his warm hand touched mine and he led me to the dance floor.
 I kept telling myself to get it together.
 This was a dance with a friend.
 A married friend.
 Nothing more.
 Nothing less.

-After Michele walked off, I said to Sean, “I had a great time.”
+After she walked off, I turned to Sean.
+“I had a great time.”

-“Me too.”
-He looked like he didn’t want the night to end, and I had to admit that I didn’t either, so I asked him, “Do you want a ride home?”
+He looked like he didn’t want the night to end, and I had to admit that I didn’t either, so I asked, “Do you want a ride home?”

 “Thanks, but I don’t want to be a bother.”

-“Well, if you’re sure, then thanks.”
-We said our goodbyes, then he received his coat from the coat check and the three of us headed to the valet to wait for my car.
-After giving me his address, which I plugged into the car navigation system, we chatted on our way to his home since he was the first to be dropped off.
+“Well, if you’re sure, then yeah.”
+We said our goodbyes to those around us, then he received his coat from the coat check and the three of us headed to the valet to wait for my car.
+After giving me his address, which I plugged into the car navigation system, we chatted on our way to his home.

 “You too,” we said in unison.

 He exited the car and walked up the steps.
 I waited until he was in the house before driving off.
-Then I waited to hear Michele’s mouth.
-And she didn’t disappoint me.
+Then braced myself for Michele’s mouth and she didn’t disappoint.

 “We’ll talk about this tomorrow.
-Right now, I have my husband on the brain and I can’t wait to get home.”
+Right now, I have my husband on the brain.”

-As Michele opened the door and swung her legs out, she turned back to me and said, “Chanelle, be careful.
+She opened the door and swung her legs out before looking back at me.
+“Chanelle, be careful.
 You’re playing a dangerous game.”